 My daughter then decided the house needed a little more bling.
 (What 6 year old girl doesn’t love a little sparkle!)
-Yep, glitter!
+Yep, fairy dust (aka glitter 😉 )!
 So, we glitter bombed the fairy house with blue and white glitter. 🙂 She decided the door should have white glitter and the roof and sides should be blue glitter.
 So I sprayed those Areas with adhesive spray and we glitter bombed the heck out of that fairy house!

 Join the Pinspired to DIY newsletter

 Be the first to get notified of new projects posted on the blog!